 prison camp a really well regarded play based preschool.
 So every day I send her off with crackers, hummus, tons of fruit, sliced olives, and sometimes a sandwich along with my hopes and dreams.
 And darned if that sandwich goes untouched and I have to feed her lunch when we get home anyway.

 It’s Easy to Stop Paying Attention to What They Eat

 In my mind, my kids are “great eaters.”
 They love all kinds of veggies and fruits and proteins and so I rarely have to worry that they’re not getting all the things they need to eat.
 Until I stop paying attention.
 So if my husband has been having late nights at work and I’ve gotten lazy and made lots of easy traditional “kids” meals or we’ve eaten out a lot I just assume they’re still eating well.
 As though carrots are magically appearing on their plates!
 Or perhaps they’re going to the refrigerator and making their own healthy snacks when I’m not looking?
 Either way, if your kids love peas it’s easy to forget that you actually need to make sure to make them available.
 So I still need to keep track of what’s actually going in their bellies, not just what I know they will eat.

 Thankfully, we made an INCREDIBLY handy Toddler Nutrition Plan to help me (and you!) make sure your kids are getting the variety and quantity of foods that they need!
-Sign up below to receive it – and all our amazing printables!
+Sign up for our newsletter to receive it – and all our amazing printables!